Paper crafting has been my passion since I was a child. I love sharing paper projects, ideas and products. Get more from all your paper .

 These inks are very rich in color and fast drying.
 They have a good variety of colors as well as some metallics.

-In this line you can buy a class pack.
+In this line, you can buy a class pack.
 Perfect for beginners.
-You get a variety of inks, some cleaning solution and a few extra goodies.
+You get a variety of inks, some cleaning solutions, and a few extra goodies.